-- a.
-The Central Valley Regional Water Quality Control Board's Basin Plan, page IV-16.00, requires the Regional Board use EPA's Technical Support Document for Water Quality Based Toxics Control (TSD) in assessing mixing zones. - 1.
-Section 4.4.1 General Recommendations for Outfall Design.
+- The Central Valley Regional Water Quality Control Board's Basin Plan, page IV-16.00, requires the Regional Board use EPA's Technical Support Document for Water Quality Based Toxics Control (TSD) in assessing mixing zones. - Section 4.4.1 General Recommendations for Outfall Design.
 Of the three types of outfalls, the surface water type is the least favorable for toxic discharges since it offers the least initial mixing.
-In particular, surface water discharges at the shoreline of a waterbody usually have an impact along the shoreline when there is significant cross flow and thus yield high surface concentrations. - 2.
-Section 4.4.2, 2) Lakes and Reservoirs.
+In particular, surface water discharges at the shoreline of a waterbody usually have an impact along the shoreline when there is significant cross flow and thus yield high surface concentrations. - Section 4.4.2, 2) Lakes and Reservoirs.
 All seasonal analyses should assume an ambient velocity of zero unless persistent currents have been documented.
-Special attention should be given to periods of rising water level since pollutants can move back into coves and accumulate under these conditions. - b.
-The SIP, Section 1.4.2.2 requires that the Regional Board shall consider, if necessary to protect beneficial uses, the level of flushing in water bodies such as lakes and reservoirs where pollutants may not be readily flushed through the system.

-- 1. This Section of the SIP also requires that if a Regional Board allows a mixing zone and dilution credit, the permit shall specify the point in the receiving water where the applicable criteria/objectives must be met.
-In this case the proposed Permit does not specify where the objective must be met, but states that: "... environmental effects are expected to occur far downstream..." - c.
-The Basin Plan, Page IV-17.00, allows the Regional Board to grant mixing zones provided that the Discharger has demonstrated that the mixing zone will not adversely impact beneficial uses.
+Special attention should be given to periods of rising water level since pollutants can move back into coves and accumulate under these conditions. - The SIP, Section 1.4.2.2 requires that the Regional Board shall consider, if necessary to protect beneficial uses, the level of flushing in water bodies such as lakes and reservoirs where pollutants may not be readily flushed through the system. - This Section of the SIP also requires that if a Regional Board allows a mixing zone and dilution credit, the permit shall specify the point in the receiving water where the applicable criteria/objectives must be met.
+In this case the Permit does not specify where the objective must be met, but states that: "... environmental effects are expected to occur far downstream...". - The Basin Plan, Page IV-17.00, allows the Regional Board to grant mixing zones provided that the Discharger has demonstrated that the mixing zone will not adversely impact beneficial uses.
 The beneficial uses of the receiving stream include municipal and domestic uses.
-The proposed Permit's mixing zones allowance does not specify the point of compliance but the mixing zone would apply "far downstream".
-The municipal and domestic beneficial uses would be adversely impacted within the mixing zone which extends "far downstream". - d.
+The Permit's mixing zones allowance does not specify the point of compliance but the mixing zone would apply "far downstream".
+The municipal and domestic beneficial uses would be adversely impacted within the mixing zone which extends "far downstream".
+The Permit was modified by late revision to state that drinking water beneficial uses to not occur for two miles downstream.
+The point of compliance was not specified by late revision and monitoring to confirm compliance is not required by the Permit.
+A complete mixing zone analysis for an incompletely mixed discharge was not conducted.

 According to faculty at UC Davis; Don Pedro Dam releases water into the Tuolumne River and water is diverted to Modesto and Turlock Irrigation Districts (MID and TID respectively).
 TID delivers drinking water to about 70 people in La Grange and over 99% of the allocated water is delivered to farmers.
 MID provides irrigation water to approximately 64,000 acres and a small percent of the water is delivered to supply drinking water in Stanislaus County.
 Don Pedro reservoir attracts over 400,000 recreational visits per year.